Trivane - Floating Offshore Wind (FOW) Platform

 LOW TOW FORCES: The ship-shaped form of the hulls means that tow forces are low and tow speeds are relatively high.
 This all reduces costs

 MAINTENANCE ASHORE: If may be that major work needs to be done during the design life, for example an upgrade to the turbine, or changing the blades.
-Offshore work at height is expensive and It may be most economical to disconnect the export cable and mooring chains, tow Trivane to shore, entering port at 6m draft, and doing the work whilst tied up alongside a quay.
-The chain table can even be inspected above water by trimming Trivane slightly by the stern
+Offshore work at height is expensive.
+On Trivane the export cable and mooring lines can readily be disconnected an laid on the seabed, Then it is towed shore, entering port at low draft, and the work is done whilst tied up alongside a quay.

 Dimensions (Version for 15 MW Wind Turbine)